kyang5/coursedescriptions/source/lakeShoreSpring.rst

     | Cuneo Hall:311 (Lake Shore) Monday, Wednesday, Friday 08:15AM-09:05

     **Notes:**
     Restricted to Engineering Science students.
 Students from other schools must register for one of the other sections of this course.
-Students enrolled in
-    COMP 170-001 (Lecture) will be automatically enrolled in COMP 170-01L (Lab).
 This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp170`